 Notarizations for seniors

-California Notary Marla Christiansen got her first assignment in a health care facility when a client called her after seeing her advertisement in the Yellow Pages.
+California Notary Marla Christiansen got her first assignment in a healthcare facility when a client called her after seeing her advertisement in the Yellow Pages.
 She realized that this could be a lucrative niche, so she started leaving her business cards at the front desk of area hospitals and nursing homes.

-Now this work makes up about 25 percent of her business.
-She typically is called by the families of elderly patients to notarize a financial power of attorney or trust document.
+Now, this work makes up about 25 percent of her business.
+She is typically called by the families of elderly patients to notarize a financial power of attorney or trust document.

 The nature of this type of work means that Notaries should expect to spend extra time on a job, but Christiansen — who works in the Fairfield, Suisun City, Vacaville, and Vallejo areas near San Francisco Bay — plans ahead to make things go as smoothly as possible.